 If you are placed in the work group because you have been found to have limited capability for work, you do not have to apply for or take a job.
 If your youngest child is aged 1 year or over, you are expected to prepare for returning to work in the future.
 You will be called into the jobcentre at regular intervals to discuss what steps you have taken to make yourself ready for work.

-If you are unsure which of these benefits to claim you can make a claim for both at the same time.
-A decision is likely to be made about new style ESA before universal credit.
+If you are unsure about your national insurance contributions you can apply for new style ESA and Universal Credit at the same time.
+A decision is likely to be made about new style ESA before Universal Credit.

 What happens if you are told your medical condition does not affect your ability to work?

-If you are told you have been found ‘fit for work’ you will not get new style ESA or universal credit.
+If you are told you have been found ‘fit for work’ you will not get new style ESA but may get Universal Credit depending on your income.

-If you were getting new style employment and support allowance during the assessment and found fit for work, it will stop.
-You do not have to pay back what you got and can claim new style jobseekers’ allowance instead.
+If you were getting new style ESA during the assessment and found fit for work, it will stop.
+You do not have to pay back what you got and can claim new style Jobseekers’ Allowance instead.
 You will receive the same amount of money but will need to look for work and accept job offers depending on the age of your children.

-What to do if you disagree with your employment and support allowance or universal credit decision
+What to do if you disagree with your ESA or Universal Credit decision

-You can be paid SSP by your employer if you are working and have paid the necessary national insurance contributions.
-Generally, you need to have earned at least £120 per week for the last 2 – 3 years to qualify.
+You may be entitled to Statutory Sick Pay (SSP) from your employer if you are earning at least £123 per week.
 You have to give your employer ‘fit notes’ from your doctor for the periods you are ill after the first 7 days of illness.